Swright88/intro-to-testing/phase2/01_organisation.md

 _Coaching this?
 Read the coach guidance [here.](https://github.com/makersacademy/slug/blob/main/materials/universe/quality_engineering/intro_to_testing/phase2/workshops/organisation.x.md)_

-While your coach(es) will be running a session on this, some of which is based on exercises you did yesterday, here is some accompanying course material.
+Your coach(es) will be running a session on this, some of which is based on exercises you did yesterday.
+Here is some accompanying course material, but there's no need to read this before the session.

 ## Organisational Roles